medizininformatik-initiative/cord-dq-checker/README.md

     [2]   List of Tracer Diagnoses Extracted from Alpha-ID-SE Terminology [Internet].
 2022 [cited 2022May 24].
 Available from: https://doi.org/21.11101/0000-0007-F6DF-9

-## Distributed Execution
-`cordDqChecker` was successfully tested using [Personal Health Train (PHT)](https://websites.fraunhofer.de/PersonalHealthTrain/) and applied on synthetic data stored in multiple FHIR servers.
-The aggregated results are stored in folder `./PHT/Data/Export`.
-To create a PHT image run `./Dockerfile`.
-## Cross-site Reports
-Here are [examples](https://github.com/medizininformatik-initiative/cord-dq-checker/tree/master/PHT/Data/Export) of cross-site reports on data quality generated using sythetic data.

 ## Local Execution
 To analyse your data quality locally go to folder `./Local` and run `cordDqChecker.R` to genrate data quality reports.